Video art: Early history

 Nam June Paik, a Korean-American artist who studied in Germany, is widely regarded as a pioneer in video art.
-In March 1963 Nam June Paik showed at the Galerie Parnass in Wuppertal the Exposition of Music – Electronic Television.
+In March 1963 Paik showed at the Galerie Parnass in Wuppertal the Exposition of Music – Electronic Television.
 In May 1963 Wolf Vostell showed the installation 6 TV Dé-coll/age at the Smolin Gallery in New York and created the video Sun in your head in Cologne.
 Originally Sun in your head was made on 16mm film and transferred 1967 to videotape.

 Video art is often said to have begun when Paik used his new Sony Portapak to shoot footage of Pope Paul VI's procession through New York City in the autumn of 1965 Later that same day, across town in a Greenwich Village cafe, Paik played the tapes and video art was born.

 Prior to the introduction of consumer video equipment, moving image production was only available non-commercially via 8mm film and 16mm film.
 After the Portapak's introduction and its subsequent update every few years, many artists began exploring the new technology.

 Many of the early prominent video artists were those involved with concurrent movements in conceptual art, performance, and experimental film.
 These include Americans Vito Acconci, Valie Export, John Baldessari, Peter Campus, Doris Totten Chase, Maureen Connor, Norman Cowie, Dimitri Devyatkin, Frank Gillette, Dan Graham, Gary Hill, Joan Jonas, Bruce Nauman, Nam June Paik, Bill Viola, Shigeko Kubota, Martha Rosler, William Wegman, and many others.
 There were also those such as Steina and Woody Vasulka who were interested in the formal qualities of video and employed video synthesizers to create abstract works.
 Kate Craig, Vera Frenkel and Michael Snow were important to the development of video art in Canada.